-The Paper Recycling Process
+How Does the Paper Recycling Process Work

 Follow along as industry experts walk you through the recycling process and explain where your paper products might end up.

 You can keep the recycling process going.
 Keep your paper products dry and clean.
 And remember, don’t wishcycle.

 This comprehensive national report tracks and measures the growth of community paper recycling access in the U.S.

 more paper recycled